ECHO: Event-Centric Hypergraph Operations via Multi-Agent Collaboration for Multimedia Event Extraction: Reproducibility and Implementation Details

+The dialogue-mediated baseline is inspired by dialogue-centric multi-agent coordination paradigms such as MetaGPT~\cite{hong2024metagpt}, but is instantiated here under the same controlled M2E2 setting as ECHO.
+It is intentionally matched to ECHO in backbone family, multimodal evidence, seeded candidate inventory, agent specialization, and output contract; the only deliberate difference is that intermediate refinement is carried out through free-form dialogue over a shared textual working memory rather than through auditable MEHG operations.

-\paragraph{Stage I: Node Seeding.} We use the same seeding prompt and produce the same types of initial candidates (text mentions and visual regions/contexts) as inputs to downstream steps.
+\textbf{Stage I: Node Seeding.} We use the exact same seeding prompt and produce the same types of initial candidates (text mentions, visual regions, and textual visual contexts) as inputs for the downstream steps.

-\paragraph{Stage II: Negotiation.} We retain the same three roles (Proposer/Linker/Verifier) and the same evidence available to agents.
-Instead of proposing atomic MEHG operations, agents communicate proposed changes in natural language and update a shared textual working memory that accumulates the current event hypotheses and linked evidence.
+\textbf{Stage II: Negotiation.} We retain the same three specialized roles (Proposer, Linker, and Verifier) and provide them with the same multimodal evidence.
+However, instead of proposing constrained atomic MEHG operations, agents communicate in free-form natural language and update a shared textual working memory that accumulates the current event hypotheses and linked evidence.
+Unlike ECHO, this baseline does not maintain an explicit topological state whose event identity, candidate membership, and role assignment can be revised separately.

-\paragraph{Stage III: Scoring and output.} Unlike ECHO, this baseline does not enforce Link-then-Bind with a dedicated role-binder agent.
-It uses a single consolidator to score candidate hypotheses and emit the final JSON prediction under the unified output contract (Appendix~\ref{app:schema}).
-As a result, its per-example call count is lower by one stage compared to ECHO under the same round budget assumption.
+\textbf{Stage III: Scoring and output.} The dialogue-mediated baseline does not enforce the Link-then-Bind schedule with a dedicated role-binder agent.
+Instead, a single consolidator scores the dialogue-derived candidate hypotheses and emits the final JSON prediction under the unified output contract (Appendix~\ref{app:schema}).

+\textbf{Cost profile note.} Under the same round budget, the dialogue-mediated baseline uses one fewer main-model stage than ECHO because it replaces ECHO's dedicated Stage~III role-binding step with a single final consolidator.
+However, it often consumes more tokens in practice, since intermediate state is carried implicitly in accumulated dialogue rather than compactly represented as MEHG edits.
+For reference, Direct Prompting is cheaper still: after input preparation, it uses a single extraction call, which in the visual and multimedia settings corresponds to one vision-tool call plus one main-model call.